l0osh/nopasaran-tests/UDP_REPLAY_COUNT/README.md

 - **count**: The number of UDP packets the client should attempt to send during the test.

 - **timeout**: The duration in seconds that the server will wait for incoming probes before timing out.
 This prevents indefinite waiting periods.

+- **payload**: The data content that each UDP packet will carry.
+This can be used to define the size or content of the UDP packets being sent.